 This seminar provides students with the opportunity to analyze and appraise the refugee crisis in the context of Jordan.
 In particular, this seminar is focused on the factors behind the flux of refugees to Jordan and the social and economic impact of refugees on the host country, including the strain on housing, water, education, municipal services and health, and the rising tensions between refugees and host communities due to competition for overstretched resources.
 The seminar also grapples with the issues of refugee social identity and gender and displaced populations in the context of Jordan.
-During the program's excursion to Geneva, Switzerland, students will have the opportunity to analyze the challenges facing refugee integration and social inclusion in a different socio-economic and cultural context.
 The seminar uses an experiential learning model that integrates theory and field-based learning to refugee camps, refugees living in host communities, public institutions, NGOs, UN agencies, and international relief organizations.
 The lecturers are drawn from national universities, UN agencies, local and international organizations, and research centers such as the Refugees, Displaced Persons and Forced Migration Studies Center and Women's Center at Yarmouk University.